Trust A Firm That

 If you were injured on another party’s property, you may have a premises liability case.
 It is the owner’s responsibility to ensure that their property does not present hazards or dangers to people.
 In general, if a property owner knew or should have known that the danger was present, they should have taken steps to warn of the danger or fix the problem.

-At Smith LaCien LLP in Chicago, we have decades of experience helping injury victims and their families recover financial compensation for injuries and wrongful death cases.
+At Smith LaCien LLP, our personal injury lawyers in Chicago have decades of experience helping injury victims and their families recover financial compensation for injuries and wrongful death cases.
 Illinois premises liability cases are rarely straightforward; you do not want to attempt to fight the insurance company on your own.
 Our experienced lawyers know how to obtain the compensation you need for medical bills, lost income, and pain and suffering.
 Learn more today with a free consultation.

 Falls can happen anywhere, of course, but some of the most common places are grocery stores, discount stores, big-box stores, icy sidewalks, slick steps, pools, and at shopping malls.
 Any wet or slick surface can be dangerous, as can crack or broken flooring, bunched-up carpeting or floor mats, and other objects such as cords or wires on the floor.